chef/chef-web-docs/chef_master/source/environments.rst

 The _default Environment
 =====================================================
 Every Chef Infra Server organization must have at least one environment.
-Each organization starts out with a single environment that is named ``_default``.
+Each organization starts out with a single ``_default`` environment.
 The ``_default`` environment cannot be modified in any way.
 Nodes, roles, run-lists, cookbooks (and cookbook versions), and attributes specific to an organization can only be associated with a custom environment.

 Environment Attributes
 =====================================================